poornimasworks/Learning-app-for-kids-/README.md

 Math Learning  - Helps kids to learn math operations addition, subraction, multiplication and division.
 Emotion UI     - Helps kids to learn some emotions.

+You can simply run this in VS code.